Using Command Prompt as admin frequently? You can make things easier and always open the command prompt as an administrator. Here is how.

 <username> with the actual username.

-3. In the properties window, click on the “Advanced” button.
+Step 3: In the properties window, click on the “Advanced” button.

-If you like this Windows tip, you might also like learn how to open Settings app on Windows 10 from Command Prompt and how to schedule shutdown and cancel shutdown from Command Prompt.
+If you like this Windows tip, you might also like to learn how to open the Settings app on Windows 10 from Command Prompt and how to schedule shutdown and cancel shutdown from Command Prompt.

 I hope that helps.
 Comment below, sharing your thoughts and experiences using the above method to always open Command Prompt as admin on Windows 10.